 - Learning Outcomes

-- An understanding of the pathophysiology of haematological disorders and issues in transfusion science
+- Gain an understanding of the pathophysiology of haematological disorders and issues in transfusion science

-- The ability to perform and interpret basic haematology and transfusion science test methods in preparation for fourth-year clinical placement
+- Have the ability to perform and interpret basic haematology and transfusion science test methods in preparation for fourth-year clinical placement

-- The ability to interpret data from interdisciplinary topics for application in the diagnostic haematology and transfusion science laboratory
+- Have the ability to interpret data from interdisciplinary topics for application in the diagnostic haematology and transfusion science laboratory

 - Develop an understanding of professionalism and ethical practice and skills in scientific communication